How the Promotion Process Works

 - Candidate’s Statement of Completeness - It is the candidate’s responsibility to prepare and review his/her package after it is assembled and sign a statement to that it is accurate and complete.
-Each document covered by the statement should be dated and should not change after this form is signed.
+Each document covered by the statement should be dated and should not change after this is signed.
 This will be done within the PROMOTE system once package is submitted.

-- Waiver of Right to Access Confidential Statements - By signing this statement, the candidate will indicate that he/she will or will not ask to review the external letters of reference or know the identity of the referees.
-This now completed within the PROMOTE system.
+- Waiver of Right to Access Confidential Statements - By signing this statement, the candidate will indicate that he/she will or will not ask to review the external reviewer letters or know the identity of the reviewers.
+This is now completed within the PROMOTE system.